bhm-kyndryl/Metraixbeat/ReadMe.md

 ### Fully based on Python3
-	Tested only with 3.7 but should work with other Python3 versions Only 2 dependencies to install from PIP before using it requests 	(pip install requests) for handling easily and properly TCP requests pingparsing 	(pip install pingparsing) to enable the "Ping Plotter" plugin
+	Tested only with 3.7 and 3.8 but should work with other Python3 versions Only 2 dependencies to install from PIP before using it requests 	(pip install requests) for handling easily and properly TCP requests pingparsing 	(pip install pingparsing) to enable the "Ping Plotter" plugin